Tactical athlete in combat gear and night vision goggles climbing under load at night

 • Long-term career durability

-Research on military and tactical populations shows that job tasks require a combination of strength, endurance, power, and load carriage ability.
 What separates the tactical athlete is that fitness is a job requirement, not a hobby.
 A patrol officer sprinting after a suspect, a firefighter dragging a charged hoseline up three flights, or an infantry soldier moving under a 70-pound ruck all face physical demands they did not choose and cannot reschedule.
 The work happens in body armor, in bad weather, after a poor night's sleep, and often on the far side of an adrenaline dump.
-Knapik and colleagues (2004) documented how steadily occupational loads have climbed since the 18th century, which is exactly why tactical programming prioritizes broad, durable capacity over any single peak number.
+And the demand has been growing: Knapik and colleagues (2004) found that until roughly the 18th century, troops carried loads that seldom exceeded 15 kg on the march, and that loads have climbed steadily ever since as weapons and equipment technology advanced.
+That trajectory is exactly why tactical programming prioritizes broad, durable capacity over any single peak number.

 What Is a Hybrid Athlete?